geovanicv/geovanicv/README.md

 👋 Hey!
-I'm a Front End developer
+I'm a web developer